This Markiza Cake is a classic Ukrainian cake made with

 25 minutes before you're ready to roll out the dough, start making the meringue.

-Make sure the bowl and whisk are impeccably clean and no traces of grease or egg yolk have gotten into the egg white, or it will not whip up.
+Make sure the bowl and whisk are impeccably clean and grease-free.
+While separating the egg whites from egg yolks, make sure no egg yolk and no traces of grease or egg yolk have gotten into the egg white, or it will not whip up.

 Turn a 12"x18" baking sheet over and place it on a damp rag to prevent it from moving.
 Work with one dough ball at a time.
 Roll it out thinly on the back of a baking sheet.
 Try to go over the edges.
 Now scrape the uneven edges off with a knife, then add scraps to the middle of the rolled out cake and roll them flat.